dotnet/reactive/Rx.NET/Documentation/IntroToRx/06_Transformation.md

 ### The Significance of SelectMany

 If you've been reading this book's chapters in order, you had already seen two examples of `SelectMany` in earlier chapters.
-The first example in the [**LINQ Operators and Composition** section of Chapter 2](02_KeyTypes.md#linq-operators-and-composition) used it.
+The first example in the [**LINQ Operators and Composition** section of chapter 2](02_KeyTypes.md#linq-operators-and-composition) used it.
 Here's the relevant code:

 ```csharp
 IObservable<int> onoffs =